gha-course-practice/gha-course/docs/04-more-advanced-ghactions-features.md

 ### Step output

 We can output values from a step to use in next steps of a job.
 We do this adding key=value strings to a special file contained in $GITHUB_OUTPUT.
 Here we have an example.
-In the first and second step we create outputs in every step
+In the first and second step we create outputs in every step.
+We can create more than one output in any step:

 ```yaml